 Cultured is a term used to describe how most pearls are made today.
 A pearl farmer will place a small bead in the oyster shell, which causes a layer of nacre to form around the bead.
 There is some misconceptions about culturing pearls, however, the process ensures the pearls are authentic.
 The founder of Mikimoto pearls, Kokichi Mikimoto created the first cultured pearls in 1893.

 Tahitian Pearls are distinct, as they have a broad color range, with colors varying from black, blue, brown, gray, green, purple and pink.
 They are formed in the saltwater surrounding the French Polynesia.
 They are created in the Pinctada margaritifera, or the Black-lip Oyster.
 Due to their variety in colors, these particular pearls can be harder to match in a perfect strand.
 Many of the pearls can be round, but they also come in different shapes like drops, baroques, circles, etc.

 Freshwater pearls are the most affordable and also the most broad pearls, as they come in a variety of shapes, sizes and colors.
 They are primarily cultured in freshwater lakes and ponds in China.
-The particular mussel can grow up to 25 pearls at once, and they take about 2-3 years to be cultured.

 White and Golden South Sea Pearls